-The third activity is Football Tee-off.
-This activity requires some strong kicking skills as you are trying to kick a football off a tee up into the weight room in the gym.
-The hall with the highest success percentage wins.
-This activity is very beneficial to those who plays soccer.
+ity requires some strong kicking skills as you are trying It doesn't seem too hard, right?
+One catch was to kick a football off a tee up into the weight room in that there were not to be any negative or hypocritical rethe gym.
+The hall with the highest success percentage marks in class.
+If you were heard making those kinds of wins.
+This activity is very beneficial to those who plays remarks, there would be 10 points taken off the overall score. soccer.

 The fourth activity is free throw contest.
-Each hall has three chances of making free throws, and the hall with the most free throws wins.
-If there are basket-ball players on a hall, it's a win for sure.
+Each The only way to get extra credit in the class was hall has three chances of making free throws, and the if a church member successfully brought a non-SDA to hall with the most free throws wins.
+If there are basketcommit their life to Jesus and join the church. ball players on a hall, it's a win for sure.
+This project is beneficial to students because it

-The last activity is the Bat Spin Lay-up, each participant has to do 10 bat spins and then try to do a lay-up.
-The hall with the shortest time wins.
+The last activity is the Bat Spin Lay-up, each shows them how a church should run.
+Everyone should participant has to do 10 bat spins and then try to do a get involved and present to the church what they did.
+The lay-up.
+The hall with the shortest time wins. church doesn't need hypocritical people and values bap-Overall, Harvest Week is just a fun time for hall tism and conversion very highly.
+Hopefully this class will residents to know each other better through all the achelp the future of the SDA church.

-Overall, Harvest Week is just a fun time for hall residents to know each other better through all the activities, and it definitely adds more fun to dorm life.
+tivities, and it definitely adds more fun to dorm life.

-Senior church project

-by Joshua Cho
+Senior church project by Joshua Cho

-For second quarter, the Seniors switched Bible teachers from Pastor Fred to Pastor Sid and were going to learn about church Leadership.
+For second guarter, the Seniors switched Bible teachers from Pastor Fred to Pastor Sid and were going to learn about church Leadership.
 In the first week of second quarter, they were greeted by a project worth 2000 points, and the whole class would receive the same grade.
 They could pass together or fail together.